Muslims in India (book)

 Muslims in India (المسلمون في الهند) is a book by Abul Hasan Ali Hasani Nadwi, originally written in Arabic as Al Muslimun fil Hind.
 It is a historical illustration of Indian Muslims and their religious, educational, and cultural struggle.
 It was published from Dar Ibn Kathir in 1953.
-It's English translation was rendered by Mohammad Asif Kidwai.
+Its English translation was rendered by Mohammad Asif Kidwai.

 Description

-It's originally delivered in Arabic and afterwards translated into Urdu and later into English as Muslims in India.
+It was originally delivered in Arabic and afterwards translated into Urdu and later into English as Muslims in India.
 The role of Islam and Muslims in the history of India has been deliberately distorted, first by western writers, to serve their vested interests in India; by the socialist and secular historian blinded by ideological baggage, Hindu extremist writers because of their jaundiced views about it and as well by the Muslims apologetic writers.
 As, Maulana Nadwi himself writes: